 The VPN Security Gap

-Another day another VPN vendor is compromised.
-This time from our friends at Fortinet.
-This time half a million credentials were swiped from VPN routers.
-Once again, the vendor had issued a patch and once again many customers had not updated their systems.
-By now we all understand that there are no certainties in life.
+This time, it’s our friends at Fortinet who have been compromised.
+Half a million credentials were swiped from VPN routers.
+Once again, the vendor had issued a patch, but many customers had not updated their systems, highlighting the importance of VPN security measures to protect against such attacks.
+By now we all understand that there

 ZTNA for Banking